The Father of Faith

 I. God Calls Us Also

-Romans 4:20-22, With respect to the promise of God, Abram did not waver in unbelief, but grew strong in faith, giving glory to God, and being fully assured that what He had promised, He was also able to perform.
-Therefore, also it was reckoned to him as righteousness.
+Now with respect to the promise of God, Abraham did not waver in unbelief, but he grew strong in faith, giving glory to God and being assured that what He had promised He was able to do, able to perform.
+Therefore, it was reckoned to him as righteousness.
 Those who believe follow after the example of Abraham.

 A. God pursues us as well

 You see the lesson.
 God calls us to come out of the world.
 It's also important to see that God was pursuing.
 He's the one who came to Abraham to pursue him.
 I think that's an important lesson for us because God pursues us as well.
 He called Abraham out of that land and bring him to a place that He would show him.
 God is taking the initiative.